Skip To Section

 Withdrawal symptoms usually have several stages.
-They include:
+The stages of withdrawal include:

 It’s easy to relapse while getting sober.
 This is because of the many uncomfortable and even painful symptoms of withdrawal.
 Physician-assisted detox programs (medical detox) ease discomfort and treat potentially dangerous withdrawal symptoms.
-After you detox, a treatment program, like partial hospitalization or intensive outpatient, treats long-term withdrawal symptoms while teaching you to live a sober lifestyle.
+After you detox, residential treatment, partial hospitalization, and intensive outpatient treatment offer care for long-term withdrawal symptoms while teaching you to live a sober lifestyle.

 What Is Physical Dependence, and Why Does It Matter?